r-r-i/bloom/README.md

 # bloom

-bloom is an image viewer first. i'm just uploading images and gifs i like while developing my skills with React. having fun experimenting with Three.js and GLSL. using react-three/fiber with helpers from react-three/drei.
+bloom is an image viewer first. i'm just uploading images and gifs i like while developing my front-end skills. having fun experimenting with Three.js and GLSL. using react-three/fiber with helpers from react-three/drei.

 ## usage